damoiser/qr-bills/README.md

 ## Notes

-Please note that **no checks are performed to validate IBAN and references (like Creditor Reference)**.
+Please note that **no checks are performed to validate IBAN and references (like Creditor Reference)** when submitting the params.
-These checks are required to be performed by the running application.
+These checks are required to be performed by the application.

 ## Installation